Tail Blazers - Learning Centre

 (top 11 ingredients) (top 11 ingredients) (top 11 ingredients) (top 11 ingredients) (top 11 ingredients) (top 11 ingredients)

-Beneful Original Beneful Healthy Harvest Beneful Healthy Radiance Beneful Playful Life Pro Plan Performance Purin Pro Plan Select
+Beneful Original Beneful Healthy Harvest Beneful Healthy Radiance Beneful Playful Life Pro Plan Performance Purina Pro Plan Select

 Ground Yellow Corn Ground Yellow Corn Ground Yellow Corn Ground Yellow Corn Chicken Chicken